Is Grammarly Premium Worth It?

 Why Writing Mistakes Aren’t You Fault and How you Can Fix Them

 When was the last time you took an English grammar class?
 Probably middle school, right?
 That’s quite a long time ago for some of us.
-I think the last English class I took was in high school and that was English Literature.
+I think the last English language class I took was in high school and that was English Literature.

 I loved it, but English Literature doesn’t help you hone your writing skills.
 Come to think of it; I don’t think I had a grammar class in college either.